First Alert Forecast: a brief break in an active weather pattern

 WILMINGTON, N.C.
 (WECT) - Good Monday to you!
-Your First Alert Forecast begins with a nice Monday across the Cape Fear Region with partly cloudy skies, light east breezes, and temperatures reaching mainly in the middle 50s for afternoon highs.
+Your First Alert Forecast will feature an increase in cloud coverage during the evening and overnight hours in the Cape Fear Region.
+Temperatures will bottom out early in the middle 40s before rising overnight to the upper 40s and lower 50s by daybreak Tuesday.

-Your First Alert Forecast for the longer range becomes active again - starting with a chance of fog and afternoon showers on Tuesday.
+Your First Alert Forecast for the longer range becomes active again - starting with clouds, a chance of fog and afternoon showers on Tuesday and a surge in afternoon temperatures.
+Temperatures Tuesday afternoon will grow to the 50s and 60s near the shore, and upper 60s for mainland communities, then trend lower through the Valentine’s Day weekend.
 Catch your seven-day forecast for Wilmington right here, or extend your outlook to ten days for any location you choose with your WECT Weather App!

 Copyright 2021 WECT.
 All rights reserved.